fusion809/fusion809.github.io-old2/_posts/2016/12/OS/12-pclinuxos.md

 * Want an out-of-the-box experience
 * Like a conservative distribution, in terms of software versioning, favouring stability or the very latest software versions.
 * Are OK with an authoritarian distribution.
-Dictatorships do not sit too well with me personally, partly because I always fear that I will grow to love the distribution and then the dictator will make a decision that turns into a horrible mess.
+Dictatorships do not sit too well with me personally, partly because I always fear that I will grow to love the distribution and then the dictator will make a decision that turns the distribution into something I dislike.

 {% include Layouts/clear.html %}